gamernetwork/ads-toolkit/code/mobile-video/README.md

 # Auto playing mobile video unit

-Uses JSMPEG to play video frames
+Uses JSMPEG to play video frames.

+There is a [DFP creative template](https://www.google.com/dfp/43340684#delivery/CreateCreativeTemplate/creativeTemplateId=10089004) for this unit.

 ## Transcoding a compatible video